 This brought up the first of three question and answer sessions where the answers would – on top of other moral choices made throughout the game – decide the player’s ending.
-Thankfully you can resubmit your answers after the fact, and your party members will complain if you get any wrong, so it’s not so hard to get them right – though Kyle and I just used a walkthrough.
+Thankfully, your party members will complain if you get any wrong, and then give you a chance to resubmit, so it’s not so hard to get them right… though Kyle and I just used a walkthrough.
 Not only will getting them wrong get you the bad ending, but it will also get you a boss fight against Mai’s teddy bear, so, you know… that.

 After getting the compact half, we returned to the castle via the subway and where we realized that the only way in would be to use the compact half as a key, surrendering it to Kandori and Aki in exchange for access.

 At the end of the castle, we met up with Kandori and Aki in what looked like a graveyard.
-I learned after the fact that this scene involves Reiji if you don’t have him in the party, but that’s neither here nor there for Kyle and I. Aki used the compact to summon a mirror that, in turn, summoned a pyramid known as Deva Yuga into the real world, destroying part of the city in the process.
+I learned after the fact that this scene involves Reiji even if you don’t have him in the party, but that’s neither here nor there for our playthrough.
+Aki used the compact to summon a mirror that, in turn, summoned a pyramid known as Deva Yuga into the real world, destroying part of the city in the process.
 Kandori claimed this mirror would give him power beyond the Deva System and the compacts, and he summoned a boss to distract us, as video game villains tend to do.
-This was Saurva, in Zoroastrianism one of the Daevas that served Ahriman, but sadly, without any notes I have no particular commentary about him.
+This was Saurva, in Zoroastrianism one of the Daevas that served Ahriman, but sadly, without any notes I have no particular commentary about him as a boss.
 Most of the bosses from this section sort of bled together as “unremarkable,” anyways.

 Eager to find a way back to the real world to chase Kandori, Maki suggested we go to a Haunted Mansion, since there were rumours about people being “swept away” from there.
 Granted, in a world full of demons that’s probably not the most likely explanation, but hey, I’m out of ideas too.

 While I recognize the general need for the party to return to their original dimension, I’m not sure there was much need to insert an entire extra dungeon just to justify it.
 We got scenes with the scientists from SEBEC HQ, who had been stranded here too, but that was about it.
 Kandori could have, let’s say, “pulled them along with him” through the Chaos Mirror, for example.
-As it is, the Haunting Mansion feels like all but filler.
+As it is, the Haunting Mansion feels like all but filler, where they could have just handed us a portal back to the real world in friendly territory somewhere.
 If the boss at the end were moved elsewhere, it wouldn’t be anything else!

-Around this point in the game, Reiji was starting to dominate the party.
+Around this point in the game, Reiji was starting to dominate the party, heads and beyond its most powerful member.
 Or as we say in Marathon parlance, “it’s starting to turn out like a Team Golbez, you know?”
 His punching skills were so good that they outranked everyone’s default weapons, and he was leading the rest of the party by three, even five levels at any given time thanks to his landing all the killing blows.

 The party wasted time explaining things to Mrs. Sonomura, despite warnings from the scientists that the rift would soon collapse.
 Sure enough it did, and Mrs. Sonomura had to stay behind to keep the rift open.
 The party returned to the SEBEC basement, now deep underneath Deva Yuga.
 There, they found Dr. Nicholai still alive, but now ranting about the end of the world.
 Kandori appeared and explained that he was beginning to dominate humans all over the world in a similar manner using the Chaos Mirror.
 He added then that he could do the same to us, implying that he for some reason hadn’t yet.